bekk/funksjonell-frontend/day2/README.md

 The day will start with an introduction to React.
 In this part, we will be working on different assignments to get familiar with some of the core functionality of React.
 Will start with some basic stuff and add more complexity on the way.

 After we have warmed up with some React components, we will start to work on a case assignment.
-The case is to create a Memory like game.
+The case is to create a Memory-like game.
 Today we will work on the view logic and on the last day, we will work on putting everything together.
-Memory is the game where you have a number of card pairs facing down on a board.
-On each card, there is a picture, and the job is to find all the matching pairs using the fewest number of turns.
-A turn plays out by flipping two cards of the player’s choice, if the two cards flipped has the same image, these cards are removed from the board, if not the two cards are turned back on its back.
-The challenge is to memorize the location of flipped cards and remove all the pairs from the board as fast as possible.
+For more information on the game, see [wikipedia](https://en.wikipedia.org/wiki/Concentration_(game)

 Remember, we are here to help you learn.
 Do not hesitate to ask questions.
 We will walk around and help you with the assignments.
-If a part is difficult, please tell us, or just skip it.
+Don't hesitate to ask us if you're stuck!

 ## Summary from day 1 - Map, Filter and reduce
 You can find the material from day 1 [here](https://github.com/bekk/funksjonell-frontend/tree/react/day1).